 The good news is that supply chain solutions have advanced and evolved to meet the current challenges.
-The challenge businesses are facing now is that there are so many technology vendors, from the brand name traditional vendors (such as SAP IBP, Kinaxis, and Logility) to the newcomers and niche players (such as Anaplan, o9 Solutions, and Alloy).
+The challenge businesses are facing now is that there are so many technology vendors, from the brand name traditional vendors (such as SAP IBP, Kinaxis, Blue Yonder, and Logility) to the newcomers and niche players (such as Anaplan, o9 Solutions, and Alloy).
 This is rightfully overwhelming, and given the pressure to select the right system, having an organized and methodical selection process is crucial.

 So, how can your organization ensure you are selecting the right supply chain platform?
 At a minimum, to be successful, you need a structured selection process paired with well-defined requirements and selection criteria.
 Below we’ve outlined four critical considerations organizations should account for when conducting an advanced supply chain software vendor selection in order to ensure the RIGHT software solution is selected.

 Four Considerations for a Successful Supply Chain Planning Tool Vendor Selection